 Nothing tells a story about your day and your style more than your wedding colors and how well it is coordinated.
-From your wedding cake to invitation cards, bouquet, centerpieces, and even the bridal train, the color at your wedding reception gives people an insight into who you are, and just what you are going for.
+From your wedding cake to invitation cards, bouquets, centerpieces, and even the bridal train, the color at your wedding reception give people an insight into who you are, and just what you are going for.

-Once you’ve decided a primary color of choice, then go ahead to choose coordinating colors.
-You can visit a local fabric store, browse through fashion magazines, instagram or better still, browse through different sites.
+Once you’ve decided on a primary color of choice, then go ahead to choose coordinating colors.
+You can visit a local fabric store, browse through fashion magazines, Instagram, or better still, browse through different sites.

 Choose Your Theme

 The color you pick should depend on the mood you are trying to create.
 So think about this as you pick your wedding colors.
 Do you want a high-energy party?
 A juicy romantic affair?
 An island-themed event?

 The way you mix and match colors can and would set off different moods.
 For example, a vibrant golden yellow mixed with chocolate brown is perfect for a wedding colour.
 As another example, mild lavender paired with beige gives a color scheme that’s formal enough for a church or court setting.